by Ed Glysson

 - Tissues (such as Kleenex) or soft cloth.

-That’s it.
-OK… some assembly required.
 Take one of the blank Sudoku templates and insert it into a sheet protector and then place it on the clipboard.
 Now, use the Black Wet Erase marker to enter the starting puzzle onto the sheet protector within the spaces of the blank template.
 (Check your work!
 Make sure all entries are there and in the correct space.)
-Yes… now it’s puzzle time.
+Now it’s puzzle time!

 Now you can use one of the Green or Blue Dry Erase markers to make your puzzle entries into the puzzle.
-Also, when adding any puzzle notations within the puzzle or margins use the Dry Erase marker.
-When you are ready to change or remove a note use a dry tissue, soft clothe, or your finger to “wipe off” the previous entry or note.
+Also, when adding any puzzle notations within the puzzle or margins, use the Dry Erase marker.
+When you are ready to change or remove a note, use a dry tissue, soft cloth, or your finger to “wipe off” the previous entry or note.
 Continue to the end of the puzzle.

 Good puzzling materials provide puzzlers with the freedom to explore the puzzle and test alternative approaches to resolving the next space.
 I am certain that employing these materials and this process will improve your puzzling experience and enjoyment.